 Worst vs Best Case Complexity

-In addition to best and worst case complexity, you can also calculate the average complexity of an algorithm, which tells you "given a random input, what is the expected time complexity of the algorithm"?
+In addition to best and worst-case complexity, you can also calculate the average complexity (Big-Theta) of an algorithm, which tells you "Given a random input, what is the expected time complexity of the algorithm"?

-In addition to the time complexity, where you count the number of steps required to complete the execution of an algorithm, you can also find space complexity which refers to the number of spaces you need to allocate in the memory space during the execution of a program.
+In addition to the time complexity, where you count the number of steps required to complete the execution of an algorithm, you can also find the space complexity which refers to the amount of space you need to allocate in memory during the execution of a program.

 Have a look at the following example:

-In the script above, the function accepts a list of integers and returns a list with the corresponding squares of integers.
+return_squares() function accepts a list of integers and returns a list with the corresponding squares.
 The algorithm has to allocate memory for the same number of items as in the input list.
 Therefore, the space complexity of the algorithm becomes O(n).

 The Big-O notation is the standard metric used to measure the complexity of an algorithm.
 In this guide, we studied what Big-O notation is and how it can be used to measure the complexity of a variety of algorithms.
 We also studied different types of Big-O functions with the help of different Python examples.
 Finally, we briefly reviewed the worst and the best case complexity along with the space complexity.